 7> initiate the connection re-establishment procedure as specified in 5.3.7.

-A L2/L3 U2N Relay UE in case of single hop or the L2 Last U2N Relay UE shall:
+A L3 U2N Relay UE, L2 U2N Relay UE in case of single hop or the L2 Last U2N Relay UE shall:

 1> upon detecting radio link failure:

-2> either indicate to upper layers (to trigger PC5 unicast link release with with its child UE(s)) or send NotificationMessageSidelink to the connected L2/L3 U2N Remote UE(s) or to the child UE(s)) in accordance with 5.8.9.10.
+2> either indicate to upper layers (to trigger PC5 unicast link release with with the connected L2 U2N Remote UE(s) or with its child UE(s)) or send NotificationMessageSidelink to the connected L2/L3 U2N Remote UE(s) or to the child UE(s)) in accordance with 5.8.9.10.

 A N3C Relay UE shall: